rdevans87/Flare/README.md

 ## PROJECT NAME

 ```
+FLARE:
-FLARE: We’re more than just a Retail Store.
+We’re more than just a Retail Store.
-Sign up today and find Help that fits your style!
+Sign up today and find Help that fits your Style!
-Stop in and Save at any of our secure locations.
+Stop in and Save at any of our Secure Locations.
 Don’t wait.
 Shop now!
 //Discreet Website for victims of Domestic Violence\\

 ```